benthorner/radial_controls/README.md

 ![Example of radial controls in use](https://raw.githubusercontent.com/benthorner/radial_controls/master/RadialControls.PNG)

-Circular controls library for Windows 8 Apps.
+A circular controls library for Windows 8 Apps.

   * Chains - for circular text
   * Sliders - for time pickers
   * Arcs - for doughnut charts
   * Slices - for pie charts
+  * Rings - for jewelry

 The library also contains some ready-made examples.